GitOverHere/BankingApp/README.md

 * Drag and drop all files into your apache directory (www) or a folder.
 * Then open a web browser and navigate to your web server.

+Alternatively you can extract to any folder and run

+php artisan serve
 -